storagebot/Headerbar/README.md

 3. Go to Styles section and add userstyle:

         @-moz-document url(chrome://browser/content/browser.xul) {

             #nav-bar {
                 background-image: -moz-linear-gradient(rgba(255, 255, 255, 1), rgba(255, 255, 255, 0)) !important;
             }

             /* Bigger paddings for better dragging experience */

             #navigator-toolbox:not([tabsontop="true"]) #nav-bar {
                 padding: 3px 3px 6px 3px !important;
             }

             #urlbar {
                 margin: 0 36px !important;
             }
         }

-4. Press "Download ZIP" on the right of this page, copy "Headerbar" folder from downloaded archive into ~/.local/share/themes - if this folder does not exist - create it
+4. Press "Download ZIP" on the right of this page, copy "Headerbar-master" folder from downloaded archive into <code>~/.local/share/themes/</code> - if this folder does not exist - create it

-5. Switch window theme using GNOME Tweak Tool
+5. Switch window theme to "Headerbar-master" using GNOME Tweak Tool